 Did you know that each tonne of recycled paper can avoid 17 trees, 1,440 litres of oil, 2.3 cubic meters of landfill space, 4,000 kilowatts of energy, and 26,500 litres of water?

-It’s frustrating for consumers and harmful to the environment when products break down quickly.
+It’s frustrating for consumers and harmful to the planet when products break down quickly.
 Brands should offer more durable alternatives that produce less waste.

 Here are some ideas to do that:

-- Use more durable materials such as metal, glass or thicker plastics that are more resistant to wear and tear.
+- Use more durable materials, such as metal, glass, or thicker plastics, which are more resistant to wear and tear.

-- Encourage your customers to return packaging or opt for reusable options such as glass containers or metal cans, like our local peanut butter factory Fix and Fogg or Dove.
+- Encourage your customers to return packaging or opt for reusable options such as glass containers or metal cans, like Dove’s refillable deodorant.

-- Consider whether you can sell your product without packaging.
+- Consider whether you can sell your product without packaging like Lush.
+The company sells 66% of its products “naked.”

-- Produce products that are easy to repair, for example, with replaceable parts.
+- Produce products that are easy to repair, for example, with replaceable parts like Fairphone.

 - Offer a repair service or take-back programme where customers can return used products to be recycled or reused.
 Companies like Patagonia, The North Face and IKEA already have such programmes.

-- In your product designs, avoid following short-lived fashion trends.
+- When designing your products, avoid following short-lived fashion trends.

-- Source materials locally to reduce transport emissions.
+- Source your materials locally to reduce transport emissions.

 - Use eco-friendly transportation like the rail to cut emissions from transportation if local production is not feasible.